MISSA District Rules

 5.5.
 Mallory and Baker Area Pre-Qualifiers – Each Area (East, Central, and West) shall hold a Mallory pre-qualifier and a Baker pre-qualifier to determine which teams from the Area advance to the MISSA Qualifier.
 Only schools located within each area may participate in that area’s pre-qualifier.
 The Area may decide on the host location and dates of the pre- qualifiers.
 The MISSA President will determine the number of berths per Area for the MISSA Mallory and Baker Qualifiers.
 The number will be determined each spring for the subsequent school year using the number of teams in each area who have sailed in at least two or more Tier 1 and Tier 2 events (excluding singlehanded and single-division regattas) in the preceding calendar year.
 Berths shall be allocated to each district in the same proportion as the number of schools in each area meeting the above criteria.

 5.6.
-Backup Qualifier for Mallory – Ifthe Racing Rules of Sailing and the ISSA Procedural Rules cannot determine the teams moving on from the District spring fleet racing qualifier regatta for the National Mallory Championship, the backup selections for the Mallory would be made by ranking the teams which qualified for the MISSA Mallory Qualifier according to their finish at the MISSA Great Lakes Championship, and if needed the Shepherd Championship and awarding berths accordingly.
+Backup Qualifier for Mallory – Ifthe Racing Rules of Sailing and the ISSA Procedural Rules cannot determine the teams moving on from the District spring fleet racing qualifier regatta for the National Mallory Championship, the backup selections for the Mallory and the Phebe King would be made by ranking the teams which qualified, registered, and paid to attend the MISSA Mallory Qualifier according to their finish at the MISSA Great Lakes Championship, and if needed the Shepherd Championship and awarding berths accordingly.

 5.7.
-Backup Qualifier for Baker and NIT - If a full round-robin stage cannot be scored as complete in accordance with RRS D4, the MISSA Baker Qualifier will be considered to be a valid regatta, and its results will be used for qualifying purposes for any team in a qualifying position if the team remains in a qualifying position after having its score adjusted under the following two assumptions: (1) Assume the qualifying team loses all of its remaining, un-sailed races, and (2) assume that each of the other teams wins each of its remaining, un-sailed races.
+Backup Qualifier for Baker and NIT - If the Racing Rules of Sailing and ISSA Procedural Rules cannot determine the teams moving on from the MISSA Baker Qualifier, the event will be considered to be a valid regatta, and its results will be used for qualifying purposes for any team in a qualifying position if the team remains in a qualifying position after having its score adjusted under the following two assumptions: (1) Assume the qualifying team loses all of its remaining, un-sailed races, and (2) assume that each of the other teams wins each of its remaining, un-sailed races.
 The “remaining, un-sailed races” will include only those races necessary to complete a single full round in which each team has sailed each of the other teams once.
 If ties result, normal tie breaking procedures will be used.
 If any qualifying position cannot be determined based on these assumptions, or if there is no sailing and no backup weekend scheduled, then the remaining teams which qualified, registered, and paid to attend the MISSA Baker Qualifier, will be ranked as follows: the winning team from each area Baker pre- qualifier will be ranked in positions one through three according to their finish at the MISSA Mallory qualifier and then the second place teams from each area pre-qualifier will be ranked in positions four through six according to their positions at the MISSA Mallory qualifier.
 Berths will be assigned based on these rankings.